 In this follow-on article, I interviewed two UK lawyers to get their personal take on the ability to work remotely.

 Andrea Cohen – Weightmans

 Retention of the best staff and more referred work.
-If implemented correctly, as I believe we have, it really is like the old days encompassing an enjoyable, ?professional but relaxed? spirit within the firm.
+If implemented correctly, as I believe we have, it really is like the old days encompassing an enjoyable, professional a but relaxed spirit within the firm.
 As opposed to the tightening-up that came with process-driven CMS/PMS systems where, in some firms, the ability to even speak with clients without being measured has been lost.

 As I still have my work-family, I can refer prospective clients to fellow partners in the firm rather than other firms.
 I believe my clients prefer this in distressing times as they know you are still a part of the same team.

 NO!
 I’ve always worked hard.
 But the key is that my work ethic and rate doesn’t dip, so I’m far more productive as I’ve less interruptions and avoid peak traffic on the roads freeing up more quality time for clients and the firm.

 I have a Microsoft Surface Pro, two screens and a large screen IP phone with a direct connection visible to and from the office.
 All inbound calls on the office number get auto-routed as a priority to my home office/mobile phone.
 If unanswered, the calls are immediately picked up by a secretary or go to voicemail.
 Secretaries are great anchors to facilitate agile working, as they know exactly who the call was originally for and who from, and how to handle it, quite seamlessly as if we were all in the same office.

 Qualified as a lawyer in 2008, focus in Employment Law.
 After working at a London-based firm, spent several years practicing in Dubai and has now chosen Kuits Solicitors, a 180+ strong firm based in Manchester.